RapTho/gitops-service-mesh-demo/README.md

 #### Manual build and push

-To manually build the application you need `docker` or `podman`.
+To manually build the container image you need `docker` or `podman`.
 Both binaries can be used interchangeably.

 ```bash
 export CR=quay.io